HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 ## Add

-> Project Add(ctx, newProject)
+> Project Add(ctx, newProject, optional)

 Create a new project

 Adds a new Project which creates an isolated space for creating Hosts, Volumes, and private Networks.
-A project is often aligned to a specific team within an organization or a cluster
+A project is often aligned to a specific team within an organization or a cluster.
+If GreenLake IAM issued token is used for authentication, then it is required to pass either 'Space' or 'spaceid' header.
+When both are set, 'Space' header is ignored.

 ### Required Parameters